 The Blue Yeti microphone connects to your Windows Computer or Mac with a USB cable that powers it.
 The Blue Yeti features a 3.5mm audio jack in which you can plug in your headphones to listen to real-time what you are recording.
 This feature is good for ASMR artists.
 You can also change the settings, volume, and polar pattern of the microphone using controls on the front of the microphone.

 An ASMR video recorded using The Blue Yeti Microphone by a popular ASMR artist AnoASMR:

 Pros and Cons of Blue Yeti USB Microphone:

-The Rode NT1-A is one of the best bang for the buck microphone.
-It sounds same like many high-end microphones which cost more than $1000.
+The Rode NT1-A is one of the best bangs for the buck microphone.
+It sounds the same as many high-end microphones which cost more than $1000.
 This microphone is absolutely amazing because of its extremely low self-noise.
 It almost gives no background noise.
-It is popular for recording audio books worldwide so this is a great product for recording ASMR videos as well.
-This package comes with two microphones so that you can record left and right channel separately.
+It is popular for recording audiobooks worldwide so this is a great product for recording ASMR videos as well.
+Rode NT1-A is also one of the top-notch microphones for recording vocals.
+This package comes with two microphones so that you can record the left and right channels separately.

 An ASMR video recorded using a pair of RODE NT1-A by a good ASMR artist Just Tingles:

 Low noise in-ear binaural microphones come in the league of professional microphones.
 It is indeed one of the best binaural microphones you can get for making ASMR videos.
 This device has categorized this model into two.
 These microphones are cheaper whereas it.
 These microphones are so comfortable and most significantly, they are noise-canceling binaural microphones, making it the best option to go for.